 Congenital nystagmus, or nystagmus in babies, affects about one in every 5,000 live births and usually appears between the ages of six weeks and six months.
-Nystagmus is an ocular condition wherein the eyes exhibit recurrent, unpredictable, and random jerky movements.
+Nystagmus is an oculariXA term used to describe something related to the eyes or their function. condition wherein the eyes exhibit recurrent, unpredictable movements, and random eye jerking.
 During visual development, your baby’s eyes will wander around to follow objects, voices, or people around them.
 However, nystagmus causes neonates to have more frequent and consistent eye movements than normal, which can be multi-directional, including horizontal, vertical, and torsional (1).

 Nystagmus can be caused by various medical disorders and may be linked to vision impairment or impaired eyesight in many babies.
 Read on to know the causes, symptoms, risk factors, diagnosis, and treatments for nystagmus in babies.